Skip to main content

 ℹ️ Employees automatically receive a QR code in the app when their policy is set to QR code check-in/out.

 💁 Are you unsure how QR code check-in/out works?
-Or would you like to send a guide to employees who need to register their working hours via QR code check-in & check-out?
+Or would you like to send a guide to the employees who need to register their working hours using QR code check-in/out?
 Read these user guides:

 FAQ